joshcarter/tensile_test/README.md

 ## Overview

 I use this for measuring the tensile strength of 3D printed plastics.
 There is a test fixture, an interface board, and program that runs on a nearby laptop.

 ## Test Fixture

 - Hi-Lift Jack
-- S-type load cell (I use 200kg)
-- Two clamps (see `printed_parts/Clamp.stl`)
+- Two clamps (see `printed_parts/Clamp.3mf`)
+- 500kg S-type load cell
+- HX711 load cell amplifier
-- Interface board
+- Rasperry Pi Pico interface board
 - Laptop with USB connection to interface board

-## Test Fixture Calibration
+## Test Fixture Assembly

-TODO: It would be a great idea to document how to calibrate this.
-In the meantime, contact me.
+TODO: photo and instructions.

-## Test Parts
+## Test Samples

 See `printed_parts/Tensile test samples.3mf`.
-These are sized to fit within the limits of my 200kg load cell.
 Note that the Z axis has additional cross-sectional area since the Z axis is usually substantially weaker.

-The parts probably need to be redesigned to add additional area to the Z axis part.
-An 30mm^2 I think it's still too small to get an accurate gauge of the true Z axis tensile strength.
-And it could be fairly argued that a 500kg load cell and much larger sample cross-sections would be better, however I also need to consider just how much plastic I want flying at me at very high velocity when the sample breaks.

 ## Interface Board

 - Sparkfun HX711 load cell amplifier
 - Raspberry Pi Pico

+TODO: circuit schematic

 The MicroPython code for the Pico is in the `pico` subdirectory.

-## Local Program
+## Python Requirements

-- Run `python main.py` with the commands `calibrate` (initially) and `test` once the calibration has been done.
-There's a lot more here to document; TBD at the moment, sorry.
-Bug me if you really want to use this for yourself.

-# Data

-All of my collected data is in the `data` subdirectory.
-Note than any measurements in Newtons needs to be converted to megapascals (divide by cross-sectional area) to get the actual strength.
-The XY cross-sectional area is 20mm^2 and Z cross-sectional area is 30mm^2.

-TODO: just put the data in this README.
-Surely that's what people actually care about.
+    pip install -r requirements.txt

+## Test Fixture Calibration

+Initially the fixture will not be calibrated.
+Load code on the Pi Pico (`pico/*.py) and it will output raw readings from the HX711.

+Find some number of known calibration weights.
+I used kettlebells and used a hanging scale to measure them as accurately as possible.
+These readings (in KG) go into the `CAL_WEIGHTS` list in `utils.py`.

+Run the calibration:

+    python tensile_test.py calibrate --port /dev/cu.usbserial101

+The first "known weight" should be no weight except the printed clamp.
+Then add each known weight, pressing enter when the fixture is steady.

+Finally, a `calibration.json` file will be written to this directory.
+That file should be copied to the Pico.
+Once the Pico has its calibration file it will output Newtons of force instead of raw HX711 readings.

+## Running Tensile Tests

+The main program is run like so:

+    python tensile_test.py test \
+      --port /dev/cu.usbserial101 \
+      --type "PETG-CF" \
+      --manufacturer "Atomic Filament" \
+      --color "black" \
+      --axis xy \

+All test data will be output to a directory in the `data` subdirectory, plus summary stats will be collected in `data/data.csv`.